5sansiva/Index-File-Management/devlog.md

 Start session 5/4/2025 - 8:28 PM
 From before, I have a better understanding on how the project is supposed to be.
 It has to include a B tree in each index file and certain actions have to be made from that.
 This session, I plan to work on the create choice that the user has for files and also make the B tree class and such.

+9:23 PM
+So far I am seeing how the index file will need to be created and such and how the storage works.
+It is still a bit confusing but nothing too bad.

+10:28 PM
+Went to go eat dinner so break

+10:45 PM
+So I updated to include the index file sizes and such.
+Still kinda confused on how it is supposed to be with memory so I am looking into that more.

+End session 11:04 PM 5/4/2025
+So for this session.
+I ended up finishing the create function.
+I haven't tested it yet and I am still wondering how the memory stuff needs to be managed so I will be working slowly towards that.
+Next sesssion I plan on finishing more of the commands and just get a better understanding and such.